 Sunday Riley Luna Sleeping Night Oil

-Before bedtime, apply a couple of drops of this Hayes-approved, soothing night oil.
+Before bedtime, apply a couple of drops of this Haze-approved, soothing night oil.
 “It’s a sleeping retinol oil that helps calm redness, even skin tone, and leave your skin brighter and more radiant,” she says.

 Some of Luna’s key ingredients include trans-retinol, avocado and chia seed oils, and cape chamomile essential oil.